angus-mackenzie/ASD-Notes/ASD07.md

 ## Development View (Allocation View)
 * This view describes the static organization of the software in its development environment
 * It deals with modules, work allocation, costs and planning
-* It also involves monitoring of project progress, software reuse and security.
+* It also involves monitoring of project progress, software reuse and security
 * Component & Package Diagram:

 ![Development View](img/component.png)